djpasseyjr/interfere/paper/paper.md

 A second contribution of Interfere is the integration of dynamic *forecasting* methodologies from deep learning, applied mathematics and social science.
 The Interfere "ForecastingMethod" class is expressive enough to describe, fit and predict with multivariate dynamic models and intervene on the states of the models during prediction.
 This cross disciplinary mix of techniques affords new insights into the problem of intervention response prediction.

-## 3. Opening Up Intervention Response to the Scientific Community
+## 3. Comprehensive and Extensible Benchmarking

+The third major contribution of Interfere is the collection of dynamic scenarios organized into the [Interfere Benchmark](https://drive.google.com/file/d/19_Ha-D8Kb1fFJ_iECU62eawbeuCpeV_g/view?usp=sharing).
+The Interfere Benchmark is a comprehensive and extensible set of dynamic scenarios that are conveniently available for testing methods that predict the effects of interventions.
+The benchmark set contains 60 intervention response scenarios for testing, each simulated with different levels of stochastic noise.
+Each scenario is housed in a JSON file, complete with full metadata annotation, documentation, versioning and commit hashes marking the commit of Interfere that was used to generate the data.
+The scenarios were carefully calibrated and some systems were exposed to exogenous input to ensure that none of the dynamic scenarios in the benchmark settle into a steady state.
+Additionally, all interventions were chosen in a manner such that the response of the target variable is a significant departure from its previous behavior.

-The third major contribution of Interfere is that it poses the intervention response problem—a highly applicable question, to the broader community.
-The Interfere Benchmark 1.1.1 has the potential provide simple comprehensive evaluation of computational methods on the intervention response problem and therefore streamline future progress towards correctly anticipating how complex systems will respond to new scenarios.
+Thus, the Interfere package poses the problem of predicting intervention response — a highly applicable question, to the broader community and thereby facilitates future progress towards correctly anticipating how complex systems will respond in new, never before seen scenarios.

 # Related Software and Mathematical Foundations

 ## Predictive Methods

 The Interfere package draws extensively from the Nixtla open source ecosystem for time series forecasting.
-Nixtla's NeuralForecast proves three of the methods that are integrated with Interfere's interface and StatsForecast provides one of the methods [@olivares2022library_neuralforecast; @garza2022statsforecast].
+Nixtla's NeuralForecast proves two of the methods that are integrated with Interfere's interface, LSTM and NHITS, while StatsForecast provides one of the methods, ARIMA [@olivares2022library_neuralforecast; @garza2022statsforecast].
 Nixtla also provided the inspiration for the cross validation and hyperparameter optimization workflow.
-Interfere also integrates with predictive methods from the PySINDy and StatsModels packages [@kaptanoglu2022; @seabold2010statsmodels].
-An additional reservoir computing method for global forecasts comes from [@harding_global_2024].
+Interfere also integrates with predictive methods from the PySINDy [@kaptanoglu2022] and StatsModels [@seabold2010statsmodels] packages.
+Interfere also includes ResComp, an additional reservoir computing method for global forecasts from [@harding_global_2024].
 Hyperparameter optimization is designed around the Optuna framework [@akiba2019optuna].

-Finding forecasting methods to integrate with Interfere was difficult due to the (1) lack of multivariate dynamic forecasting methods (2) lack of dynamic methods that allow exogenous variables (3) the fact that many methods only offer a fixed forecast window do not implement recursive prediction.
+While other forecasting methods exist, integrating a method with Interfere requires that the method is capable of (1) multivariate endogenous dynamic forecasting, (2) support for exogenous variables, and (3) support for flexible length forecast windows or recursive predictions.
+It can be challenging to find methods that support all of these requirements and are also robust under a range of input training data.
+For this reason, additional forecasting methods are needed to address the problem of intervention response prediction.

 ## Dynamic Models

-See the table below for a full list of dynamic models with attributions that are currently implemented in the Interfere package.
-The dynamic models in were implemented directly from mathematical descriptions except for two which adapt existing simulations from the PyClustering package [@novikov2019].
+The table below list the dynamic models that are currently implemented in the Interfere package, plus attributions.
+These dynamic models in were implemented directly from mathematical descriptions except for two, "Hodgkin Huxley Pyclustering" and "Stuart Landau Kuramoto" which adapt existing simulations from the PyClustering package [@novikov2019].

 | Dynamic Model Class            | Description and Source                                                                                  | Properties                     |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------- | ------------------------------ |